What you need to know before your next sale.

-Here are 3 questions to ask before your next school fundraiser:
+Here are three questions to ask before your next school fundraiser:

 1. Did We Establish Our Fundraising Goal?

-Make sure that your students are working towards your goal by reminding them to sell every day.
-Elementary school wide fundraisers usually do daily announcements over the intercom.
+Ensure your students work towards your goal by reminding them to sell every day.
+Elementary school-wide fundraisers usually make daily announcements over the intercom.
 Some schools take it further by incorporating periodic prize drawings into their announcements.
-If you are a high school group, you can actually track your fundraising progress by asking your students to show you their order forms at various times during the sale.
-High school students can also receive various types of incentives during their check-in dates, like the money game.
+If you are a high school group, you can track your fundraising progress by asking your students to show you their order forms at various times during the sale.
+High school students can also receive various incentives during check-in dates, like the money game.

 As you can see, establishing your goal is only the beginning.
 It's going to take work on everyone's part to achieve it.